 Zinat Al-Molk House is another fantastic Qajar house located on the west side of Narenjestan-e Qavam.
 The interesting point about these two houses is the underground corridor that connects them to each other.
 This house has a great architecture including mirrors, wood carving and tile works.
 There is also a museum in the basement presenting wax sculptures of famous people in real size.

 Atiq Jame Mosque is the first and oldest mosque in Shiraz that was inspired by the House of God (Ka’aba) in Mecca.
 It dates back to 281 AH, but has been renovated several times.
 The most impressive parts of the mosque are the dome of the north Iwan, the hypostyle columns, and a fantastic wall called “Nodbeh”.
 This mosque is near Nasir Al-Mulk Mosque.

-Hafez is the most celebrated and beloved poet of the 14th century whose tomb is situated in a peaceful garden in Shiraz.
+Hafez is the most celebrated and beloved poet of the 14th century.
+You’ll visit his tomb in a peaceful garden in Shiraz.
 The ceiling of his tomb is beautifully decorated with mosaic works.
 Hafez’s poems are about God, divine love, human desires and dilemmas of life; Gute, the German poet, was also inspired by him.

 Khajou Kermani Tomb

 Khajou Kermani was a famous Persian poet and Sufi mystic of the 14th century.
 His resting place is located at the foothills of Sabooy Mountain, near Quran Gate of Shiraz.
 The tomb was built by the General Bureau of Archeology before the Islamic revolution and has been renovated after it; also a statue of Khajou Kermani carved out of stone and a wall inscription of his poems can be seen.